The-DataMaven/restaurant-performance-analytics/README.md

     - Root cause analysis needed: Are Shift Leaders covering for absent staff, or are operational demands exceeding planned capacity?

 4. General Manager shows -4 hour variance (under-worked relative to schedule), which is unusual for management roles.
 This could indicate:
-    - Managers taking time off or leaving early,
+    - Managers taking time off or leaving early.
-    - Schedule includes administrative time but managers are spending more time on-site than in office, or
+    - Schedule includes administrative time but managers are spending more time on-site than in office.
     - Data quality issue.
 Investigation required to understand if this represents a problem or simply reflects different work patterns for salaried managers.

 ![Line chart showing daily variance trends with Saturday -10 hour dip clearly visible](https://github.com/The-DataMaven/restaurant-performance-analytics/blob/67ecb67aea6dc26cb2e11a300c9d0a926c87e395/line.PNG)